GSA/search-gov-website/indexing/metadata.md

 <meta name="dc.date.created" content="YYYY-MM-DD" />`
 <meta name="dcterms.created" content="YYYY-MM-DD" />
 ```
 - **Detail:** The date fields are listed in order of preference.
 We only accept one `created` date, and use this list to determine the fallback options.
-Exact time is optional; [read more here](https://en.wikipedia.org/wiki/ISO_8601).
+Exact time is optional; read more technical [background and guidance](https://en.wikipedia.org/wiki/ISO_8601).
 - **Used In:** Page freshness scoring, faceted search (upcoming feature)